In this guide, we’re going to cover everything you need to know to prepare for product manager interviews at Meta.

 We've listed some very typical leadership & drive questions that Meta has asked recently, according to data from Glassdoor.
 As part of your prep, be sure to check out our article on how to answer behavioral interview questions and the "Why Meta?" question.

-Typical Leadership & Drive Questions Asked by Meta
+Typical Leadership & drive questions asked by Meta

 - Tell me about yourself (video solution)